manuxi/SuluEventBundle/README.md

 [🇩🇪 German Version](README.de.md)

-The SuluEventBundle extends Sulu CMF with comprehensive event management.
+The SuluEventBundle extends Sulu 3.0 with comprehensive event management.

-It enables the creation and management of events with detailed information, locations, media and multilingual support.
+It enables the creation and management of events using various templates to display both single events and multi-day events with detailed information, venues with rooms, media and more.

-Advanced features such as recurring events, a calendar frontend, iCal export and social media integration are also included.
+This bundle has been equipped with more and more features over time: advanced features such as recurring events, a calendar front end, iCal export, social media integration and other features are included.
-This bundle is based on the [Sulu Workshop](https://github.com/sulu/sulu-workshop) and has been equipped with more and more features over time.

 ![img.png](docs/img/template.multi-session.en.png)